blueripple/blueripple-research/br-2021-NewMaps/posts/Shared/inputs/modelExplainer.md

 visit our Github page, or contact us directly.

 Our model is demographic.
-We use turnout data from the [CPS][CPS] voter supplement, voting and turnout data from the [CES][CES] survey broken down by education, sex, and race, pair it with population density and state to estimate expected turnout and voter preference for various types of people in each state.
-These surveys are augmented by requiring the various parameters to closely reproduce the actual election for President, Senate (if there was a Senate race in that state), and House (for all districts where the race was contested).[^augment]
+We use turnout data from the 2020 [CPS][CPS] voter supplement (a self-reported survey);
+voting and turnout data from the 2020 [CES][CES] (a validated survey);
+and election result data from the 2020 presidential, senate and house elections.
+The survey data from the CPS and CES is broken down by several demographic categories, including sex, education and race/ethnicity.

+The election results are trickier to use in the model since we don’t have demographic information paired with with turnout or vote choice.
+What we do know is the overall demographics of the state or house district.
+So we use the election-data to assign a likelihood to the *post-stratification* of our parameters across the demographics of the relevant region (from the micro-data [ACS][ACS]).

-Then we look at the demographics of a particular district (using tract-level census data from the [ACS][ACS]), breaking it down into the same categories and then apply our model of turnout and voter preference to estimate the 2-party vote share we expect for a Democratic candidate.
+Then we look at the demographics of a particular house or state-legislative district
+(using tract-level census data from the [ACS][ACS]), breaking it down into the same categories and then apply our model of turnout and voter preference to estimate the 2-party vote share we expect for a Democratic candidate.